golanlevin/60-212/2025/assignments/assignment_8b.md

 *(70%, >5 hours due 12/3 + Revised 12/7)*

 * **Create** a Touchdesigner patch that creates a graphic corresponding to some sort of **INPUT**.
-This could be a camera, computer vision, serial devices like Arduino , Google MediaPipe bodytracking, audio, keyboard input, etc.
+This could be a camera, computer vision, a serial device like Arduino, Google MediaPipe bodytracking, audio (like the TouchDesigner [audioAnalysis](https://www.youtube.com/watch?v=Qnuc-TEDmaI) tool), keyboard input, etc.

 This project will have multiple phases over the rest of the semester: